 We Booked a Small Group Tour of San Juan with a Third Party Shore Excursions Company

-For instance, we have had a good experience with Shore Excursions Group.
+For instance, we have had good experiences with Shore Excursions Group.
 This company offers tours similar to what is found through the cruise lines at often discounted rates of up to 50%.
-Other third-party vendors include sites like Viator, which promise similar levels of service and price savings.
+Other third-party vendors include sites like Viator, which promise similar levels of service and price savings, or Resort for a Day that offers day passes to popular resort hotels.

-These third party operators also guarantee that they will get you back to the ship on time or pay for travel arrangements to get you to the next port of call in the very rare chance you do miss your embarkation time.
+These third party operators will often also guarantee that they will get you back to the ship on time or pay for travel arrangements to get you to the next port of call in the very rare chance you do miss your embarkation time.
+So, be sure to read the fine print before booking.

 Third Party Shore Excursion Vendors Offer All Types of Tours Including Beach Breaks